tochalid/PID_Cman/README.md

 For this speed, in certain situations the car is oszillating, but staying in the limits of the road.
 Supposedly, for a regular passenger this would not be acceptable, but could eg. improved by

 - drive slower, eg 30mph
-- implementing a throttle PID controler that reduces speed for curves and accelerates again accordingly
+- implementing a throttle PID controller that reduces speed for curves and accelerates again accordingly